Do-it-yourself, or pro se, divorce has never been easier or more accessible than it is right now.

 Even in more complicated marriages, you can go the DIY route.

-It’s still possible to divide assets, determine spousal support, and even agree on custody arrangements without an attorney.
-That said, the more there is to worry about, or if there’s a conflict between spouses, the more can go wrong.
+It’s still possible to divide assets, determine spousal support, and even agree on custody arrangements without the assistance of an attorney.

 When Pro Se Divorce Isn’t the Best Option